zettadb/kunlun/INSTALL.kunlun.md

-# Installation Guides for Kunlun Distributed Database Cluster(DDC)
+# Installation Guides for Kunlun Distributed Database Cluster

 This document helps users to install kunlun distributed DBMS cluster.
 For more information, resources, documentation of Kunlun distributed RDBMS, please visit www.zettadb.com.

-One could obtain kunlun DDC software by building Kunlun DDC modules from source or download the binaries or docker images from www.zettadb.com.
+One could obtain kunlun software by building Kunlun modules from source or download the binaries or docker images from www.zettadb.com.

 To build computing node program from source, use build.sh directly or refer to it for instructions.
 To build kunlun-storage from source, see kunlun-storage/INSTALL.kunlun.md for instructions.